[HISTORY: Adopted as indicated in article histories. Amendments noted where applicable.]

 Editor's Note: The findings of the Council included in this ordinance are on file in the County offices, as amended 10-24-2006 by Ord.
 No. 34-06.

-For the purposes of this chapter, the following definitions shall apply:
+For the purposes of this article, the following definitions shall apply:

 - COMMON USE AREA